Activate Project Account

 Researchers are also responsible for maintaining the relevant certifications and approvals for the duration of their human and/or animal research, and for closing their ethics file when ongoing approval is no longer needed.
 Unless a principal investigator (PI) declares that ethics approval is no longer required, access to funds will be frozen if ethics approval expires.

-Human and animal research ethics approvals are obtained through the Research Ethics Office (REO), ARISE (Alberta Research Information Services) Online System.
-Any questions regarding applying for Ethics, Release of Funds or system support should be directed to the Research Ethics Office at reoffice@ualberta.ca or 780.492.0459
+Human and animal research ethics approvals are obtained through the Research Ethics Office, and ARISE Online System.
+For more information regarding applying for Ethics, Release of Funds or system support, contact: Research Ethics Office at 780-492-0459 or reoffice@ualberta.ca.

 The University of Alberta has formal ethics reciprocity agreements(s) in place with a number of external agencies.
-Please provide a copy of your external approval(s) to RSO.
+Please provide a copy of your external approval(s) to RAS.

 Additional information